macrat/ayd/README.md

 #### exec:

-Execute external command and check return code is 0 or not.
+Execute external command and check if the exit code is 0 or not.
+The exit code 0 means HEALTHY, otherwise mean FAILURE.
+If couldn't execute command, Ayd reports as UNKNOWN.

 The command's stdout and stderr will be captured as a message of the status check record.
 You should keep output as short as possible because Ayd is not good at record a long message.